You are here: Home » Pregnancy information » When to call your doctor or midwife

 Find out what to do if you have concerns about your bump not growing.

 If you are worried about something, have the confidence to ask for medical help.

-Find out what to do if are concerned about something.
+Find out what to do if are concerned about your pregnancy.

 If you feel your concerns are questions are not being answered, there are things you can do.